qiqika/my_CarND-MPC-Project/README.md

 ![alt text][image1]

+note: the delta0 is opposed to real orientation, so sign is negative.

 2.MPC is a QP problem and like PID controller.
 But the PID controller could try to compute a control input based on a future error, but without a vehicle model it's unlikely this will be accurate.

 ### Timestep Length and Elapsed Duration (N & dt)
-Timestep Length N and Elapsed Duration dt will effect on iteration times.
+Timestep Length N and Elapsed Duration dt will effect on constraint function iteration times.And the N determines the number of variables optimized by the MPC.Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
+This is sometimes called "discretization error".

+when N is large, the car's steer change will become more fierce. and in the same N, the smaller dt will make predictive line  shorter.

 ### Polynomial Fitting and MPC Preprocessing
-After get vehicle coordinates, model use polyfit() function to fit third-degree polynomial line.
+After get vehicle coordinates, model use polyfit() function to fit third-degree polynomial line. cte the cross-track error which comes from polyfit value and epsi the orientation error which comes from -atan() of polyfit value.

 ### Model Predictive Control with Latency
+By changing weight of  additions cost in cost function, it will help to control latency.
+And refer to the jeremy-shannon/CarND-MPC-Project , using (delta*v) cost can reduce cumulative error that may come from latency.

 ## Dependencies